judering/judering.github.io/works/index.md

 <h2 id="DUO">DUO</h2>

+- All You Can Do Is Hang On For Dear Life (2024)- flute and piano
 - Winter Wisps Softly Dissipate (2022)- accordion and cello
 - Is it over yet?
 (2020) - two flutes
 - Swells and Shoots (2016) - viola and cello